Perl/governance/q1-mandate-and-powers/proposal-by-xdg.md

 ## Preamble

-We are forming a system of governance for what is now called perl5.git.
+We are forming a system of governance for development of the Perl programming language.

 The scope of governance includes the language definition, its implementation, its test suite, its documentation, and the policies and